 Chief Executive Officer

-Director, Business Development and Operations
+Vice-President, Business Development and Operations

 Louisa Petropoulos joined C3i in August 2016.
 Prior to that she was at Thrasos Therapeutics as Director of Business Development where she headed BD, Market & Commercial Development of Thrasos’ leading products.
 Prior to Thrasos, she was an Associate Direrctor of BD at MethylGene (now Mirati) where she played an active role in the negotiations leading to successful licensing deal with upfront, RD and milestone payments of more than $50M.
 In addition, Louisa played a key R&D, market & commercial role in MethyGene’s anti-infective programs that helped advance the Company’s anti-fungal into clinical trials.
 Before joining MethylGene, she spent 8 years in venture capital as part of Innovatech du Grand Montreal then Multiple Capital where she was Director of Life Science Investments leading and supporting numerous deals and public offerings including Enobia, MethylGene (Mirati) leading to over $1B in value.
 She also held several board and observer seats that included Enobia (sale to Alexion), BioAxone, BioAgriculture (sale to Merck), Nextal Biotechnoligies (sale to Qiagen), Vascular Genetics (now VIA Pharmaceuticals).